Trivia for Suburbicon

 - The radio drama playing in the kid's room is an episode of Suspense from August 31, 1958 called The Whole Town's Sleeping, based on a short story by Ray Bradbury , narrated by William Conrad and starring Agnes Moorehead.

-- The community and its racial tension is closely based on the true events that occurred in the community Levittown.
-The news interviews that appear on tv are from the actual citizens.
+- The community and its racial tension is closely based on the true events that occurred in the community of Levittown, PA.
+The news interviews that appear on TV are from the actual citizens.

 - When the insurance investigator visits, Margaret turns off the TV.
 She uses a Zenith Flash-Matic, the first wireless TV remote control.
 It was basically a flashlight with a very narrow beam.
 You aimed it and one of the four corners of the TV console to trigger a function.